nelsontr/BD_2020-2021/Entrega2/entrega-02-50.md

 -------

 With tempr as (
-  SELECT o.Doente as Nome_Doente, COUNT(DISTINCT a.ID) as num_Analises
+  SELECT o.Doente as Nome_Doente, COUNT(a.ID) as num_Analises
-  FROM Observação o, AnáliseLab a
+  FROM Observação o NATURAL JOIN AnáliseLab a
-  WHERE a.ID = o.ID
   GROUP BY Nome_Doente
-  ORDER BY Nome_Doente ASC, num_Analises DESC
+  ORDER BY num_Analises DESC, Nome_Doente ASC
 )

 SELECT Nome_Doente